FASTR-Analytics/fastr-slide-builder/core_content/04_data_quality_assessment.md

 ## Completeness: Did We Get Reports?

 **What we're checking:**
-Each month, are facilities sending in their reports?
+<br>Each month, are facilities sending in their reports?

 **Example:**
 - District has 20 health centers